10 pubs for sale in Australia right now

 If you’ve finally reached that pinnacle moment in life, consider yourself spoiled for choice.

-Across Australia, there are plenty of pubs on the market, with some 270 commercial properties popping up under the search term “pub”.
+Across Australia, there are plenty of pubs on the market, with more than 250 commercial properties popping up under the search term “pub”.

-Whether you’re looking for a slick redevelopment investment, a tourist hotspot, or a property to renovate, take a look at this hand-picked selection before it’s too late.
+Whether you’re looking for a trendy food-and-drink hub, a slick redevelopment investment, a tourist hotspot, or a property to renovate, take a look at this hand-picked selection before it’s too late.

 The Prince Albert Hotel, Williamstown